 In late October 2010, I noticed Stormy's belly looked fuller than usual.
 Palpation revealed a hard mass.
-She was rushed to the vet the next day and
+She was rushed to the vet and

 surgery was done several days later to remove what turned out to be a FIVE POUND hemangiosarcoma - a very aggressive form of cancer- attached to her spleen.
 The cancer had already spread to Stormy's liver and we knew we had very little

 time left with her.
 We took her home and hoped for the best- at least a few more

 months with her.
 That turned out to be just four weeks.
 She had some very good days and most of the time, to look at her you would never know she was so sick.

 The day before she passed, Stormy had a lot of pain.
 Our vet prescribed two different painkillers and Stormy bounced back and felt pretty